 Mulch heavily at the base of the plant.
-Not only will this help keep moisture in the soil, 3-4” of mulch will reduce weed growth.
+Not only will this help keep moisture in the soil, but 3-4” of mulch will also reduce weed growth.

-A fertile and well-drained sand-loam soil blend is ideal.
+Okra appreciates a fertile and well-drained sand-loam soil blend.
 This loose and rich soil will allow for deep taproot penetration as well as enable the fine secondary roots to spread.

 Blend in a plant-based compost or composted cow manure or horse manure to provide extra richness to your soil prior to planting.
 This provides a good starter food for your plant while it’s initially developing.